ntmh12/ntmh12/README.md

 💁‍♀️ **About Me**
 🎯 I'm a data-focused professional with a passion for transforming raw data into meaningful customer insights and strategic actions.
 📈 With expertise in eCommerce and Sales, I leverage data to understand customer behavior, enhance customer experiences, and support business decisions.
 🧠I'm deeply committed to the impact of narrative-driven data storytelling.

 ---

 📌 **What I Work On**
-🔎 Customer segmentation & sentiment analysis
+🔎 Customer journey analysis & behavior segmentation
 📊 Interactive dashboards & business reports
 💡 Delivering insights from large-scale datasets

 ---